reinhart1010/nix/docs/en/linux/pacman.md

 For equivalent commands in other package managers, see <https://wiki.archlinux.org/title/Pacman/Rosetta>.
 More information: <https://manned.org/pacman.8>.

-- Synchronize and update all packages:
+- [S]ynchronize and update all packages:

 `sudo pacman -Syu`